 In Joss Whedon's Sugarshock, Dandelion saves mankind by playing the saddest song in the world.
 We're told it's, well, very sad.
 (Unless you're a squirrel.)

-SCP Foundation: A number of details about each SCP are covered up with censor bars or deleted text make [REDACTED] or [DATA EXPUNGED].
-There are usually the worst results of the SCP's unchecked behaviour or influence, because leaving them to the reader's imagination makes for better horror or comedy than pinning them down.
+SCP Foundation: A number of details about each SCP are covered up with Censor Boxes or deleted text marked with [REDACTED] or [DATA EXPUNGED].
+These are usually the worst results of the SCP's unchecked behaviour or influence, because leaving them to the reader's imagination makes for better horror or comedy than pinning them down.